 Classic pairings are tried and true, but it can also be interesting to enjoy wine with food more subjectively.
 For an interactive idea, set out a variety of foods with distinctive flavors instead of complete dishes: herb sprigs, raw vegetables, cured meats, cheese, salt and chocolate.
 As you taste the wines, taste them with each food and see how the flavors of each change.
 This is a great way to learn what pairings and flavors you personally prefer.

-Unless you choose the classic pairings approach, you’ll need some party nibbles — light snacks so guests aren’t tasting on an empty stomach.
-Here are our menu suggestions:
+Unless you choose the classic pairings approach, you’ll need some party nibbles—light snacks so guests aren’t tasting on an empty stomach.
+For a tried-and-true combination, try these suggestions.

-Another fun idea is a blind tasting, where each bottle is completely concealed during the tasting so you don’t know its varietal, vintage or producer.
+Another fun way to host a wine meet up is with a blind tasting, wherein each bottle is completely concealed during the tasting so you don’t know its varietal, vintage or producer.
 Place each bottle in a brown paper bag and write a number on the front of each bag.
 Have guests describe the wines by number, and ask them to guess what they think the varietal might be.
-At the end of the tasting, reveal the answers — you may even want to offer a prize to those who guess correctly.
+At the end of the tasting, reveal the answers—you may even want to offer a prize to those who guess correctly.
 Bonus points for guessing the region or year!

 When preparing your space for the party, here are a few things you may need:

 - Glasses: If you’re tasting sparkling, white and red wines, it’s best to give each person a designated glass for each.
 For an informal tasting, it’s fine to reuse one all-purpose glass, giving guests the option to rinse it out between tastings.